 What is intermediary representation and what is a sub-agent?

-Even with the biggest brokers, it is a rarity for this reason.
-When looking at historical sales, 99% of the time the selling agent exclusively represents the buyer and is with another broker.
-Listing agents do want leads from unrepresented buyers for your home, just not to buy your home.
+Even with the biggest brokers, intermediary and sub-agent representation is a rarity for the following reason.
+When looking at historical sales, 99% of the time the buyers agent exclusively represents the buyer and is working for another broker. listing agents do want leads from unrepresented buyers for your home, just not necessarily to buy your home.
 Most typically we do not represent both sides of a transaction and act only as the seller’s or buyer’s sole representative.

 Some clear disadvantages exist for the buyer under sub-agency.
 There is no obligation to obtain the best price or terms for the buyer, since the broker, as sub-agent, was obligated to obtain the best terms for the seller, generally someone whom the sub-agent had never met and with whom no direct business relationship existed.
 It is important the sub-agent makes it clear to the Buyer what his role is to avoid any confusion.
 Many states, notably Florida and Colorado, have abolished sub-agency.